markokanada/SpoilerDefenderChromeExtension/README.md

 # SpoilerDefenderChromeExtension
-It's an extension for Google Chrome, wich defends you from Spoilers.
+It's an extension for Google Chrome, which defends you from Spoilers.